kLayz3/ALPIDE-analysis/README.md

 Executables existing so far are
 - clusterise
 - analyse

+Default arguments are in () brackets, and user arguments are in [].
 ```sh
 ./clusterize --file=FILE_IN.root --output=FILE_OUT.root --veto=[N](1) --firstEvent=[fE](0) --max-events=[mE](0) --dets=[{x_i}]()

 file=/PATH/TO/file.root     Select file.
 --first-event=N             Start from N-th event.
 Default 0.
 --max-events=N              Specify maximum number of events.
 Default all entries.